-- .json.repository.full\name This field is to match only the pull requests from certain repo - .json.comment.user.login This is to match only the comments from certain username - .json.comment.author\association This is to match only the comments from certain type of user.
+.json.repository.full\name This field is to match only the pull requests from certain repo

+.json.comment.user.login This is to match only the comments from certain username git\message This context variable will be set to the comment message

+- .json.comment.author\association This is to match only the comments from certain type of user.
 See github API reference here for detail. - .json.comment.body This field contains the comment message, you can use regular express pattern to match the content of the message.

+- git\repo This context variable will be set to the name of the repo, e.g. myorg/myrepo - git\user This context variable will be set to the user object who made the comment - git\issue This context variable will be set to the issue number of the PR

 '''

-git_repo This context variable will be set to the name of the repo, e.g. myorg/myrepo git_user This context variable will be set to the user object who made the comment git_issue This context variable will be set to the issue number of the PR git_message This context variable will be set to the comment message

-'''

-'''

 rules:

--when:
+- when:

 source:

 system: github

 trigger: pr_commented

 if_match:

 json:

 '''

 '''

 repository:

 full_name: myorg/myrepo # .json.repository.full_name

 comment:

 autho_association: CONTRIBUTOR

 body: ':regex:^\sterraform\s+plan\s$'

 do:

 call_workflow: do_terraform_plan

 following context variables are available

 git_repo

+#

 git_issue

+#

+#

 git_message

+#

 git_user

 #

 '''

-Trigger: pull request
+Trigger: pull\request